guyogev/guyogev.github.io/_posts/2019-04-24-continuous-deployment.md

 #### User perception

 One of the greatest advantage of CD is fast feedback.

-When a bug is found, it is reported by the users, or detected by the monitors.
+When UX bad, it is reported by the users (i.e. users are not happy with our new feature, or report a bug).

+1. There must be simple way for a user to provide feedback.
+2. Feedback must reach & processed by the team ASAP.

-But it should be asked, do users appreciate this role we force upon them?
+It also should be asked, do users appreciate this QA role we force upon them?

-Sure, "users as QA" is a luxury enterprises such as FB or WhatsApp can afford.
+"Users as QA" is a luxury enterprises such as FB or WhatsApp can afford.
-They have millions of users and can make sure a change only affect a subset of them before reaching the whole world (A/B testing, Green/Blue, canary versions...).
+They have millions of users, they can make sure a change only affect a subset of them before reaching the whole world (A/B testing, Green/Blue, canary versions...).

 At worst case, some of their captive users are unhappy for a while.
+Not ideal, but its a calculated risk.

-But if I have only a 100 users and 5 market competitors, maybe relying on my users patience is an unnecessary risk.
+However, if I have only a 100 users and 5 market competitors, maybe relying on my users patience is an unnecessary risk.
 Waiting till the product is more mature may be a better approached.

 <p align="center" class="viz-wrapper">
   <img data-src="https://media.giphy.com/media/2xEzi32w6cLCgmAa6p/giphy.gif"